 You’re In Good Hands

 Patients sometimes develop defects of the chest wall that need specialized reconstruction.
 This may be due to a sarcoma or cancer removal.
-Other times a severe infection can cause damage to the bones, lungs, airways and tissues of the chest wall.
+Other times a severe infection can cause damage to the bones, lungs, airways, and tissues of the chest wall.
 Trauma and side effects from radiation treatments can also lead to significant wounds requiring coverage.

 When these situations arise, our surgeons are called upon by their surgical colleagues to reconstruct these difficult wounds.
 This often requires moving muscles from one part of the body to the area of concern in order to fill the cavity with healthy tissue.
 This may entail moving a chest wall, or pectoralis, muscle to cover an infected sternal wound.
-Sometimes it requires a large muscle from the back, the latissimus, to fill the chest cavity after a lung resection.
+Sometimes it requires a large muscle from the back, the latissimus, to fill the chest cavity after lung resection.
 Other times our surgeons transfer muscles and tissue from the abdomen to complete the reconstruction.

 Each situation is unique and complex.
 Our surgeons will spend significant time evaluating the surgical problem, recent imaging studies, and all of the patient’s medical issues.
 They will devise the best surgical solutions and spend time discussing this with the patient and family.
-Some of these operations are performed in stages with several surgeries prior to the reconstruction to ensure infection is controlled and the body ready to undergo tissue transfer.
+Some of these operations are performed in stages with several surgeries prior to the reconstruction to ensure the infection is controlled and the body is ready to undergo tissue transfer.
 Multiple drains are often placed to help remove fluid and allow good healing.
-Some patients need close monitoring in the intensive care unit afterwards, and may need a period of rehabilitation at a therapy center prior to transitioning home.
+Some patients need close monitoring in the intensive care unit afterward and may need a period of rehabilitation at a therapy center prior to transitioning home.